Pratikshat22/NASA-PSI178-Microgravity-Analysis/README.md

 ## Interactive Dashboard

-Open the dashboard in any browser (Chrome, Firefox, Safari) to explore the plots:
+Open the dashboard in any browse to explore the plots:

 **[Click here to view the dashboard](https://Pratikshat22.github.io/nasa-psi178-microgravity-analysis/nasa_psi178_analysis.html)**